 A quick warning: the regulations on outdoor space are strict.
 Before you invest in outdoor play equipment, talk to a licensor or contact us to make sure you understand the regulations around the height of play structures and depth of cushion in the surrounding area.
 Many Providers are better off using a nearby public park rather than invest in outdoor play equipment that meets the State’s requirements!

 Many aspiring Providers get hung up on this one.
 Generally speaking, landlords are afraid of two things: liability, and damage to their property.
 Most landlords don’t know very much about home daycares.
 For instance, they probably don’t know that you’ll be taking out a special type of liability insurance that is designed specifically for licensed home daycares (we can help with this).
 They also may not understand that your daycare will be licensed by the State.

 We find that when we present a landlord with all of this information, they are more likely to say yes.
 Contact us to discuss your specific situation.

 There are so many benefits to home daycares – for children, for parents, and for Providers.
 Every daycare starts with a home and an experienced Provider with a vision.
-If you’re ready to open the daycare of your dreams, or if you are unsure if your home would be adequate, contact us and we’re happy to help you think through your options.
+If you’re ready to open the daycare of your dreams, or if you are unsure if your home would be adequate, check out our 5-Part Guide to Opening a Home Daycare.